 Cookie was a really playful kitten, especially at night.
 And very poopy, too.
 He was well trained though - so that hard bit was already taken care of by the previous owners.
 He was a bit scratchy & bite-y, but nothing you wouldn't expect from a kitten of 2 months.
-When I first showed him to my mummy (she's a vet, so thought she can check him out via webcam, haha!), she went: 'Oh, what a nice boy!' *awkward pause* 'Mum, it's a tom-cat.'
-Well, apparently he looked like a boy, my mum insisted.
-So I took him to a vet.
-The vet said that Cookie's bum is really fluffy, but he's a girl.
+When I first showed him to my mum (she's a vet, so thought she can check him out via webcam, as you do), she goes: 'Oh, what a nice boy!'
+'Mum, it's a girl cat.'
+Well, apparently he looked very much like a little kitten boy, my mum insisted.
+So I took him to the vet's.
+The vet said that Cookie's bottom is really fluffy, but he's a girl.
 After a month or so Cookie pulled a muscle on his back leg and he had to go to the vet again.
-Poor kitten, had to have a few injections and I had to give him drops through a syringe for next week.
+Poor kitten he had to have a few injections and I had to give him drops through a syringe for next week.
 That visit at the vet's also proved to be crucial for another reason.
 Second check of his underbelly - this time the vet said that Cookie's weenie was so fluffy that he couldn't tell last time, but now he can see it so - Cookie is a boy!
-That day was really awkward - Cookie looked angry with me for treating him like a girl for more than a month, that sort of 'I told you' look.
-Oh wells.